ErpNetDocs/tech/modules/projects/ai/ingest.md

 - Net amount
 - Currency

-are visible and editable, so the accountant has full control before importing.
+They are visible and editable, so the person has full control before importing.

 In most cases, the user simply reviews and presses **Import**, because the recognition accuracy is very high.

----

 ### 3.5.
 Validation and safety checks